 While lace might have originated in the 16th Century, for me it represents a time period that is a little closer to home- the 90’s.
 Although the 90’s is more commonly associated with ‘chokers’ , ‘slip dresses’ and double or triple denim, ‘lacing’ was a common theme throughout 90’s fashion.
 Velvet dresses were often trimmed with Chantilly, while chokers-the most popular 90’s accessory- was adorned with latticed lace.
 Accessories were an integral part of 90’s style identity but it is now during 2017, that the expansion and mainstream exposure of lace(s) has become evident.
+Even royals like Kate Middleton, love wearing royally modest lace, proving lace is a fashion trend that is firmly on the map.
 From its origins in nun whitework in the sixteenth century to its more elaborate, ‘Alençon’ embroidery, that has become popular in 2017, it is clear that the 2000’s has brought lace back.

 Admittedly we might relegate lace materials as being too ‘bridal’ or showy-which in many cases it can be- but trimmed lace or simple floral laced designs can still retain the ‘casual’ aesthetic that millennials seem to favour, while the addition of ‘alencon’ otherwise known as laced embroidery, has become popular with brands like Quiz-see their #lostinsummer campaign- Public Desire, In The Style and Have To Love.
 But the question is how on earth do you style the lace trend in summer?
 After all unless you live in the UK like I do chances are you will want to avoid brocade or bridal lace at all costs.
 Which is where good ol’ Jasmine, aka my more fashionable, savvy alter ego comes in to save the day.

 From laced embroidery to crochet, here are eight ways below on how you can style the trend this summer!